diogo1z/Architecture-Design-for-Data-Handling/README.md

 The microservice will be deployed in a Kubernetes environment using the following resources:
 - **Deployment**: Manages replicas and ensures the service is running.
 - **Service**: Exposes the service internally to other components or externally via Ingress.
-- **Ingress**: Provides access to the service via an HTTPs endpoint.
+- **Ingress**: Provides access to the service via an HTTP endpoint.

 ### Kubernetes Manifests